mlpack/blog/doc/tutorials/GSoC2014Intro.md

 @brief mlpack in Google Summer of Code 2014
 @author Marcus Edel
-@page GSoC2014Intro mlpack in Google Summer of Code 2014
+@page mlpack-in-google-summer-of-code-2014 mlpack in Google Summer of Code 2014
 @date 2014-05-03 14:09:00

-@section GSoC2014Intro mlpack in Google Summer of Code 2014
+@section mlpack-in-google-summer-of-code-2014 mlpack in Google Summer of Code 2014

 We are pleased to welcome the following students to work with us closely this summer on five Google Summer of Code projects!

 * Siddharth Agrawal - Collaborative filtering package improvements
 * Sumedh Ghaisas - Collaborative filtering package improvements
 * Udit Saxena - Implementation of Multi-Class AdaBoost Algorithm
-* Andrew Wells - Optimization of tree-traversal in mlpack
+* Andrew Wells - Optimization of tree-traversal in `mlpack`
 * Anand Soni - Improvement of automatic benchmarking system

 If you are interested in any of the projects, please feel free to talk directly to the students or mentors, or send an email to the mailing list, or come hang out with us on IRC.